From £1,678pp

 Your holiday includes

-All inclusive: All meals.
-Tapas/snack lunches and waiter served table d’hôte dinners
+- Tapas/snack lunches and waiter served table d’hote dinners

-Wine list at meal times including Rioja and Ribera del Duero wines
+- Wine list at meal times including Rioja and Ribera del

-Free bar open 12 hours a day serving a wide range of spirits
+- Free bar open up to 12 hours a day with a wide range of spirits

 Exceptional value every time